To get down to the bottom of the web crawling vs web scraping battle, we must first define both concepts.

 a) Data scraping

 According to the definition, data scraping is a process of taking required publicly available data and importing the founded information into any storage on your computer.
 It is worth mentioning that data scraping does not require the internet to be conducted.
+There are several reasons businesses would like to scrape data; for example, you can scrape email leads generation, price comparison, SERP scraping, etc. It depends on the company you run.
+Keep in mind that the easiest way to do so is to use proxies.
+If you are looking for more information about the proxy and how you can use it for your business, you can find more information here.

 If you can notice, the main difference between data scraping and web scraping is that web scraping needs an internet connection to work.
 There are three main steps to the web scraping process: